Rules and Guidelines for IAU Scientific Meetings

 March 30 – VPs submit their individual rankings + comments to the AGS

-Spring EC meeting – Full EC plus DPs discusses proposed lists, and EC votes to approve final lists.
+Spring EC meeting – Full EC plus DPs discuss proposed lists, and EC votes to approve final lists.

-As soon as a successful applicant has been informed by the AGS of the approval of the proposed IAU Meeting, the SOC/LOC are expected to create a website for that meeting containing all information which is essential for the participants.
+As soon as a successful applicant has been informed by the AGS of the approval of the proposed IAU Meeting, the SOC/LOC is expected to create a website for that meeting containing all information that is essential for the participants.

 In a similar fashion, Division Meetings should set up their websites as early as possible after the selection of Symposia and Focus Meetings (at the latest by July 1st the year before the GA), and update them in due course.
 These sites will be accessible from the respective Division pages on the IAU web site.